Dynamical analysis of the redshift drift in FLRW universes: Dynamics of the RD in Terms of

-For $\Omega_\Lambda \approx 0.685$ one has $z_{q=0} \approx 0.6323$.
-The two calculations have a slightly different physical meaning, but are still intrinsically correlated.
-It is also interesting to note how the dependence on the dark energy parametrization $(w_{\Lambda}=-1)$ arises in each case.
+All three calculations have a slightly different physical meaning but are still intrinsically correlated.
 Regardless of the method, however, the switchover from matter to (a cosmological constant form of) dark energy is certainly at $z < 1$.

-\subsubsection{Clarifying a potential mis-application to the CMB}
+\subsubsection{Clarifying a Potential Mis-Application to the CMB}